llvm/circt/docs/RationaleHW.md

 ## `hw.module` and `hw.instance`

-The basic structure of a hardware designed is made up an "instance tree" of "modules" and "instances" that refer to them.
+The basic structure of a hardware design is made up an "instance tree" of "modules" and "instances" that refer to them.
 There are loose analogies to software programs which have corresponding "functions" and "calls" (but there are also major differences, see "[Instance paths](#instance-paths)" below).